-During the XIXth century, the city of Rostock underwent significant changes: the population increased substantially, population density rose, and the urban space expanded beyond the city walls.
-Towards the end of the century, industrialisation gained momentum and provided an increasing number of jobs outside the traditional sectors of handicraft, trade, and transport.
+During the 19th century, the city of Rostock underwent significant changes: the population increased substantially, population density rose, and the urban space expanded beyond the city walls.
+Towards the end of the century, industrialization gained momentum and provided an increasing number of jobs outside the traditional sectors of handicraft, trade, and transport.
 Nevertheless, the question regarding nature of the connection between those changes and the shifts among the components of the family system is not unlike the well-known dilemma of whether a glass is half empty or half full.

-We observe a seeming congruence between socio-economic and nuptiality changes in the population under study, although the changing institutional context was also involved in bringing this change about.
-During the time period between the censuses of 1819 and 1867, almost no familial change occurred (Szołtysek et al., 2009).
+We undoubtedly observe a direct congruence between socio-structural and nuptiality changes in the population under study, although the changing institutional context was also involved in bringing this change about.
+During the time period between the censuses of 1819 and 1867, almost no familial change occurred (Szołtysek et al. 2009).
 However, between 1860s and 1900, the average age at marriage decreased by three years for both sexes.
-This was a substantial and relatively rapid transition compared to the very stable nuptiality patterns observed over almost half a century preceding the 1867 census, which was accompanied by a slow decrease in the originally very high proportion of never-married people.
+This was a substantial and quite a rapid transition, which was accompanied by a slow decrease in the originally very high proportion of never-married people.

 The nuptiality change seems to have been the impetus behind most of the other familial modifications observed.
 First and foremost, it triggered changes in the life-course transitions of individuals, such as the ages at leaving home and household formation.
 The age at leaving home increased for young men, but not for women.
-Developments in nuptiality were accompanied increased pace of domestic unit formation, which served to strengthen the connection between marriage and new household formation in 1900.
+Developments in nuptiality were accompanied an increased pace of domestic unit formation, which served to strengthen the connection between marriage and new household formation in 1900.
 Developing housing structures within the newly expanded city boundaries provided for this apparent association between marriage and neo-local residence.
 The concurrence of a delayed process of leaving home, earlier entry into marriage, as well as decreasing age at becoming a household head, resulted in the substantial reduction in the premarital trend among young adults of living as non-kin in household of others.
 In particular, the traditional patterns of servants or other employees living with their employers had diminished substantially by 1900.

 By contrast, the effects of economic and societal changes on the composition of households were negligible.
 Co-residence in simple family households remained the dominant pattern.
-The overwhelming majority of coresident domestic groups in Rostock were nuclear before, during, and after industrialisation.
+The overwhelming majority of co-resident domestic groups in Rostock were nuclear before, during, and after industrialization.
 The extension of nuclear family households was a minor phenomenon, and remained constant over time.
-There was a slight decrease in the percentage of solitary households, but a sharp drop-off in co-residence as unrelated individuals. including as servants, apprentices, or journeymen.
+There was a slight decrease in the percentage of solitary households, but a sharp drop-off in co-residence as unrelated individuals, including as servants, apprentices, or journeymen.
 This development continued well into the 20th century and resulted in the eventual disappearance of this kind of living arrangement.